Cyclones Judy and Kevin: Meteorological history

-Cyclone Judy
+Judy

 On 23 February, the Fiji Meteorological Service (FMS) reported that Tropical Disturbance 08F had developed about 130 km to the southeast of Halalo in Wallis and Futuna.
 At this stage, the disturbance was poorly organised as the systems low-level circulation was fully exposed, while atmospheric convection was building over the circulation's northern and eastern quadrants.
 Over the next couple of days, the system slowly moved westwards and gradually consolidated within a marginal environment for tropical cyclogenesis, with very warm sea surface temperatures of 29-30 C being offset by moderate to high levels of vertical wind shear.

 During 26 February, as the disturbance continued to develop, the United States Joint Typhoon Warning Center (JTWC) issued a tropical cyclone formation alert (TCFA) on the system, while the FMS reported that 08F had developed into a tropical depression.
 At around 1100 VUT (00:00 UTC) on 27 February, the JTWC classified the depression as Tropical Cyclone 15P and initiated advisories on it, after they had received a bullseye ASCAT-B image which showed that winds of up to 35 kn were occurring in the systems eastern quadrant.
 At around the same time, the FMS reported that the system had developed into a Category 1 tropical cyclone on the Australian tropical cyclone intensity scale and named it Judy, while it was located about 35 km to the southeast of Fatutaka in the Solomon Islands.
-The cyclone then began to consolidate, with deepening central convection as it moved southwestward under the influence of a subtropical ridge to its southeast.By 09:00 UTC on 28 February, Judy had strengthened into a Category 1-equivalent tropical cyclone on the Saffir–Simpson hurricane wind scale (SSHWS).
+The cyclone then began to consolidate, with deepening central convection as it moved southwestward under the influence of a subtropical ridge to its southeast.

+By 09:00 UTC on 28 February, Judy had strengthened into a Category 1-equivalent tropical cyclone on the Saffir–Simpson hurricane wind scale (SSHWS).
 Judy further developed due to high sea surface temperatures of 30 C, leading to the FMS to upgrade its status to Category 2 tropical cyclone the same day, before upgrading further to a Category 3 severe tropical cyclone on 28 February.
 Continuing to rapidly intensify, Judy then strengthened into a Category 2-equivalent cyclone.
 At around 22:00 UTC that same day, Judy made landfall on the island of Efate in Vanuatu, with 1-minute sustained winds of 90–95 kn.
 On 1 March, the FMS reported that Judy had become a Category 4 severe tropical cyclone.
 The JTWC followed suit, upgrading the system to a Category 3-equivalent tropical cyclone.
 Judy then reached its peak intensity at 12:00 UTC that same day, with 10-minute sustained winds of 95 kn, and 1-minute sustained winds of 105 kn.
-However, increasing wind shear soon took a toll on the system, and by 2 March, the FMS reported that Judy’s winds had bottomed to 80 kn, becoming a Category 3 severe tropical cyclone.
+However, increasing wind shear soon took a toll on the system, and by 2 March, the FMS reported that Judy's winds had bottomed to 80 kn, becoming a Category 3 severe tropical cyclone.
 At the same time, the JTWC downgraded the system to a Category 2-equivalent tropical cyclone.